 Please Note: Normally one can climb to the Temple de la Sibylle, but there is currently no access as they are determining the stability of the rock on which it sits.

-2. Parc des Buttes Chaumont: Visit The Grotto And Waterfalls
+2. Visit The Grotto And Waterfalls

-The Grotto of Parc des Buttes Chaumont was created in the ancient entrance to the quarry.
+The Grotto of Parc des Buttes-Chaumont was created in the ancient entrance to the quarry.
 At 20 metres (65 feet) high, the cavern is complete with artificial stalactites and stalagmites.
 The largest stalactite reaches 8 metres (26 feet) high.
 On a hot summer’s day stand in the grotto and feel the spray of the rushing waterfall tumbling from a height of 18 metres (60 feet).

 Read More | Other favourite parks and gardens in Paris include the Jardin du Luxembourg.
 Looking for peacocks and roses?
 Head over to Parc de Bagatelle.
-An off the beaten path experience in Paris is a stroll along the Promenade Plantée, also known as the Coulée Verte.
+An off-the-beaten-path experience in Paris is a stroll along the Promenade Plantée, also known as the Coulée Verte.

 3. Cross The Suspension Bridge